azareei/azareei.github.io/_posts/posts_blog/2019-09-15-suduko-solver.md

 <br>

-<h2> Sudoku solver with Python </h2>

 <p>
 The following code finds a solution to the Sudoku puzzle.
+It finds only one solution.
+If there exists multiple solution, it finds the one that needs less computation!
+You can tweak the code to find all of the solutions.
 </p>